banonymous/Macbook-Pro-15-2015-Hacks/README.md

 You need Pentaloub and Torx screwdrivers to replace SSD.

-Here is the [detailed manual on Macrumors forum].
+Here is the [detailed manual on Macrumors forum](https://forums.macrumors.com/threads/upgrading-2013-2014-macbook-pro-ssd-to-m-2-nvme.2034976/).
 Also there is info about replacing SSD in Macbook Pro 2013 and 2014.

 Macbook Pro 15 2015 supports SSDs with PCIe 3.0 speed.
 Here is the [proof](https://forums.macrumors.com/threads/upgrading-2013-2014-macbook-pro-ssd-to-m-2-nvme.2034976/page-459)